Cloudkibo/CloudKibo/OperationGuide.md

 ## Administration

 Cloudkibo super user account is for Cloudkibo owner.
-This is administrator account and administrator sets application configurtions for sepecific Cloudkibo features.
+This is administrator account and administrator sets application configurtion for sepecific Cloudkibo features.
-Super user can modify certain cloudkibo features from there, or remove user accounts.
-It can see accounts created and can view happenings n Cloudkibbo application.
+Super user can modify certain cloudkibo features and can remove user accounts.
+It can see accounts created and can view happenings in Cloudkibbo application.
-There is no way to make super user account from user interface, this is secure and one needs to create manual user account at cloudkibo first, then we can change the role from database manually for that user to be super user.
+There is no way to make super user account from user interface, this is secure.
+One needs to create manual user account at cloudkibo first, then we can change the role from database manually for that user to be super user.
 This is for security reasons.

 ## Integration